Metabolic Flexibility > 24/7 KetosisAug 22, 2019

-After you’ve been in ketosis for a while and you’ve effectively trained your body to utilize fat and ketones for fuel, your metabolism more readily burns dietary and stored fat for energy when it’s supposed to (while your sitting at your desk, taking a leisurely stroll, etc.).
-You have transitioned from a sugar-burner to a fat-burner and you can slip in and out of ketosis while reaping all of the benefits of metabolic flexibility.
+After you’ve been in ketosis for a while and you’ve effectively trained your body to utilize fat and ketones for fuel, your metabolism more readily burns dietary and stored fat for energy when it’s supposed to (while you're sitting at your desk, taking a leisurely stroll, etc.).
+You have transitioned from solely being a sugar-burner to becoming a more efficient fat-burner and you can slip in and out of ketosis while reaping all of the benefits of metabolic flexibility.

-See below for the different types of ketogenic diets.
+See below for a breakdown of the different types of ketogenic diets.

-From years of working with clients and experimenting with different protocols for both them and myself, I’ve found that in general, following a standard keto diet and ‘being in ketosis 24/7’ is only necessary for three reasons:
+From years of working with clients and experimenting with the different protocols for both them and myself, I’ve found that in general, following a strict keto diet and ‘being in ketosis 24/7’ is probably only necessary for three reasons: